Detecting Where Effects Occur by Testing Hypotheses in Order: Where do block-level effects occur?

-Our extensions to this foundational literature are substantive rather than cosmetic.
+Our extensions to this prior work are substantive rather than cosmetic.
 In genomic applications of tree-structured testing, the same data are analyzed at every node, the analyst must impose the conditions for valid testing as assumptions, and FWER adjustments apply uniformly across the tree.
-Block-randomized experiments differ in ways that the existing framework does not exploit.
+Block-randomized experiments differ in ways that existing frameworks do not exploit.
 First, the experimental design guarantees valid tests at each node: randomization-based $p$-values have exact size control by construction.
-Second, testing subsets of blocks is itself a form of data splitting --- child tests use less data and so should not produce more extreme evidence than their parents --- so power decays through the tree as sample sizes shrink at each split, creating a geometric damping of error along each path.
-We derive an explicit expression for FWER as a function of these path-wise rejection probabilities (Proposition~\ref{prop:fwer}), which reveals that high power at the root can inflate error rates at the next level while low power at deep levels provides natural protection from false positive errors.
+Second, testing subsets of blocks is itself a form of data splitting --- child tests use less data and so should not produce more extreme evidence than their parents --- so power decays through the tree as sample sizes shrink at each split, limiting how rejection probability accumulates along each path.
+We derive an explicit expression for FWER as a function of these path-wise rejection probabilities (Supplement Proposition~\suppref{prop:fwer}{1}), which reveals that high power at the root can inflate error rates at the next level while low power at deep levels limits false positive errors.
 This expression motivates an adaptive $\alpha$-adjustment that is stringent where power is high and relaxed where power decay triggers the stopping rule and testing stops.
-This paper makes three contributions.
-First, we show that the conditions for tree-structured weak FWER control are satisfied by design in block-randomized experiments.
-Second, we derive the relationship between power decay and strong FWER that makes adaptive adjustment possible.
-Third, we demonstrate that these ideas yield two- to six-fold more discoveries than standard adjustments in realistic multi-site trials (Table~\ref{tab:mdrc_application}), with gains of an order of magnitude or more in wider trees (Table~\ref{tab:strong_fwer_power}).
-For researchers working in policy evaluation, the practical implication is clear: \textbf{in experiments with administrative structures, more can be learned about the welfare effects of a new policy than we might have imagined without testing hypotheses in order.}